kinza2403/BTS_A-Comparative-Analysis/README.md

 The data used in this work is MICCAI BraTS 2019 Training and Vaidation sets , can be requested and downloaded from this link: https://ipp.cbica.upenn.edu/categories/brats2019

 # Results
-The visualizations of segemntation results of each model can be reviewed from Results folder The comparative results can be reviewed from the tables below:
+The visualizations of segmentation results of each model can be reviewed from Results folder The comparative results can be reviewed from the tables below:

 Table I : Brain Tumor Segmentation Comparative Analysis Results on BraTS dataset

 ![result1](https://user-images.githubusercontent.com/90093202/162196739-901cf86c-3e2a-4873-9c25-98c608e19989.png)

+## DeepMedic
+DeepMedic is the software that allows to train a deep learning model and obtain the segmentation results.
+Initially, it was used for segmenting brain lesions in MRI imaging modality.
+It allows multi scale processing of multi modal data more efficiently.
+The software requires the preprocessing of medical images and accepts the data in form of NIFTI files.
+The preprocessing of the data involves normalizing the data and obtaining ROI masks including brain masks.
+The software is yet being developed and can be used as a baseline for fulfilling medical segmentation tasks.

 Table II : DeepMedic multimodal segmentation results at each label obtained on BraTS dataset